 - No Secondary Market Allowing Investors to Sell Their Positions Early

 By 2050, the world population is expected to surpass 10 billion people.
 One thing that is certain is that between then and now, the global production of food is going to need to increase significantly.

-As investors, we're always looking for ways to get ahead of trends, and this is a trend to capitalize on.
+As investors, we're always looking for ways to get ahead of trends.

 However, thanks to modern innovations, there are now a multitude of ways to profit from the growing need for food.
 One of which is to invest in a partial share of a fully-managed farm.

 Readers of the blog will know many of the benefits of investing in farmland, however, investing in a farming operation is different.
 When you invest in a farm, you both benefit from owning the land and from the harvest.

 This means that you're able to take advantage of the high returns of farmland and capitalize on the increasing demand for food.

 In this article, we review a farmland investing platform called FarmFundr.
 What are the pros and cons of the platform?
 What is the minimum investment?
 We cover those questions and more in our complete FarmFundr review.
 Let's dive in.

 Start Investing Today

 Farmland Investing 101